gerryk18/English-Premier-League/README.md

 # English Premier League
 The idea for this poject is simple.
 I am a fan of the English Premier league so I wanted to see if I could predict the scores of matches in the current season based on historical data.
-I will begin by importing the necessary libraries.

 # Web Scraping
 To get the data for this project I used the website football-data.co.uk